pm2-hive/pm2-hive.github.io/docs/features/use-pm2-with-cloud-providers.md

 ## Or via environment variables

-You can set KEYMETRICS_PUBLIC and KEYMETRICS_SECRET at the VM/Dyno level and when pm2 will start, it will automatically connect to Keymetrics.
+You can set KEYMETRICS_PUBLIC and KEYMETRICS_SECRET at the VM/Dyno level so that once PM2 starts, it will automatically connect to Keymetrics.
 Or in bash mode:

 ```
 $ export KEYMETRICS_PUBLIC="XXXX"